castmill/castmill/README.md

 More than one widget can exist at the same time on the display.
 Widgets can be used to fill layouts.
 But this is outside the scope of the widget.
 The widget does just need to show, and play itself as required by the layout orchestrator.

-Widgets may have a server componet besides the client part.
-The server component may be needed to feed the widget with dynamic informations, such as news, real state data, etc.
+Widgets may have a server component besides the client part.
+The server component may be needed to feed the widget with dynamic information, such as news, real state data, etc.

 # Layers